-I asked a friend, a headteacher of a different school, about the possibility of teaching, and we talked of workload, assessments, budgets, and politics — all of which I’d seen online at @tes or @theprimaryhead (who, I should clarify, is not the friend).
-The hurdles — changing goalposts, budgetary restrictions, politics, unpaid overtime, etc — are familiar though; they span industries.
-It’s really down to whether I want to retrain.
+I asked a friend, a headteacher of a different school, about the possibility of teaching, and we talked of workload, assessments, budgets, and politics — all of which I’d seen online at @tes or Twitter groups).
+The hurdles — changing goalposts, budgetary restrictions, politics, unpaid overtime, etc — are familiar enough; they span industries.

 Meanwhile, for ten years I’ve failed to secure the time to write, and now I have it.
 My writing career waited faithfully for me and shows immediate signs of blooming — the work request on the first day of term felt like an omen.
 I can support my family by doing a job I love, with medical colleagues who welcomed me back as if I never left — and a fiction writer has invited me to be a writing buddy.

 I’m pretty sure these things all make me extremely lucky, and I need to appreciate them without peering back over my (slightly mangled) shoulder.

 I’m a working mum and it’s time to grab this chance to work and write.
 This is not a time for daydreams or procrastination; it’s a chance to create the most useful and successful career that I can.
 Regarding exactly where that takes me, the jury’s still out but once the verdict’s in, I’m not allowed to look back.

 (In other news, my shoulder has stopped hurting now, and I can’t wait for Friday.)